-This Corporate Energy Management Plan (CEMP) was prepared for the Corporation of the City of Markham (Markham) and serves as the latest update to the City's energy management planning and performance achievement.
+This Corporate Energy Management Plan (CEMP) was prepared for the Corporation of the City of Markham (Markham) in compliance with O.Reg.
+25/23 and serves as the latest update to the City's energy management planning and performance achievement.
 It provides an overview of total City energy consumption and prior year energy performance and sets out potential energy reduction goals and pathways to achieve them.